Design monolayer iodinenes based on halogen bond and tiling theory

-To comprehensively explore the potential structures of monolayer iodinenes, we employed additional conventional methods to generate more 2D configurations. (a) We assume some simple lattices for iodinenes such as square, rectangle, triangle, honeycomb, lieb, and kagome structures (see Fig. S14).
-Iodinenes mapped on those simple lattices behave as conventional covalent 2D crystals where iodine serves as a polyvalent element.
-And those structures are highly energetic and dynamically unstable (Fig. S16), part of which is even more energetic than gas diiodine that are not likely to form a stable freestanding crystal against dissociation to gas diiodine (see Table.
-S2). (b) Furthermore, we manually connected diiodine-based building blocks (see Fig. S8) solely through XBs, without employing the knowledge of the tiling theory.
-Through this approach, we have obtained a total of nine configurations (see Fig. S9), with two of them (``T4'' and ``T4+T4m'', as detailed in the supplementary materials) differing from the previously five non-edge-to-edge tiling patterns.
-However, both ``T4'' and ``T4+T4m'' exhibit dynamic instability (Fig. S10), despite having lower energy than GTH.
-This phenomenon may be attributed to the violation of the requirement for all iodine atoms to be equivalent. (c) Additionally, a structure search using Particle Swarm Optimization (PSO) \cite{calyspo2012} is conducted for comparative analysis with the designed structures (see Fig. S14).
+To comprehensively explore the potential structures of monolayer iodinenes, we employed additional conventional methods to generate more 2D configurations. (a) We assume some simple lattices, including square, triangle, honeycomb, lieb, kagome, etc.(see Fig. S19).
+These iodinenes behave as conventional covalent 2D crystals where iodine serves as a polyvalent element and are highly energetic and dynamically unstable (see Fig. S21), part of which is even more energetic than gas diiodine that is not likely to form a stable freestanding crystal (see Table.
+S2). (b) We manually connect diiodine-based building blocks (see Fig. S8) solely through XBs, without employing the knowledge of the tiling theory.
+Nine configurations (see Fig. S9) are obtained, and two of them (``T4'' and ``T4+T4m'', as detailed in SM~\cite{SM}) didn't appear before.
+However, both ``T4'' and ``T4+T4m'' exhibit dynamic instability (Fig. S10).
+This result may be attributed to the violation of the requirement for all iodine atoms to be equivalent. (c) Additionally, a structure search using the particle swarm optimization (PSO) method~\cite{calyspo2012} is conducted (see Fig. S19).
 The PSO search identifies the emergence of herringbone and Pythagorean iodinenes in our design.
-However, a few low-energy configurations, such as GTH and GH iodinenes, are not detected.
-This contrast highlights the distinct effectiveness of our design.
+However, several low-energy configurations, such as GTH and GH iodinenes, are not detected.
+The contrast highlights the distinct effectiveness of our design.